Zazen: Posture

-It is not uncommon for modern practitioners to practice zazen in a chair, sometimes with a wedge or cushion on top of it so that one is sitting on an incline, or by placing a wedge behind the lower back to help maintain the natural curve of the spine.
+It is not uncommon for modern practitioners to practice zazen in a chair, sometimes with a wedge or cushion on top of it to create a slight forward incline, or by placing a wedge behind the lower back to help maintain the natural curve of the spine.

 Samadhi

 The initial stages of training in zazen may resemble traditional Buddhist samatha meditation.
 According to some approaches, the student begins by focusing on the breath at the hara/tanden with mindfulness of breath (ānāpānasmṛti) exercises such as counting breath (sūsokukan 数息観) or just watching it (zuisokukan 随息観).
 (Note: The Japanese Rinzai master Takuan Sōhō was critical of the practice of placing the mind below the navel (at the hara/tanden) in concentration.
 He said, "...viewed from the highest standpoint of Buddhism, putting the mind just below the navel and not allowing it to wander is a low level of understanding, not a high one. [...]
 If you consider putting your mind below your navel and not letting it wander, your mind will be taken by the mind that thinks of this plan.
 You will have no ability to move ahead and will be exceptionally unfree.")
 Mantras are also sometimes used in place of counting.
 Practice may be continued in one of these ways until there is adequate "one-pointedness" of mind to constitute an initial experience of samadhi.
 At this point, the practitioner might move on to koan-practice or shikantaza.

 While some teachers such as Dainin Katagiri Roshi taught watching the breath, and Shunryū Suzuki taught counting the breath, others such as Kōshō Uchiyama and Shohaku Okumura taught neither counting nor watching the breath.
 According to Okumura, one does not put one's focus on the breath (nor any object at all): "We don’t set our mind on any particular object, visualization, mantra, or even our breath itself.
 When we just sit, our mind is nowhere and everywhere."
 (Note: Similarly, according to the famous East Asian śāstra, the Awakening of Faith, one does not concentrate on the breath:

 "Should there be a person who desires to practice “cessation,” he should stay in a quiet place and sit erect in an even temper.
 [His attention should be focused] neither on breathing nor on any form or color, nor on empty space, earth, water, fire, wind, nor even on what has been seen, heard, remembered, or conceived.")

 While Yasutani Roshi states that the development of (Sanskrit '), the power of concentration, is one of the three aims of zazen, Dogen warns that the aim of zazen is not the development of mindless concentration.